lakshmankumar12/languageNotes/go_notes.md

         return
     }
     ```
+* go doesn't have named/optional params.
+If you need them use a struct as arg
 * functions associated with types are called methods.
 These sport the anchoring
   type in their declaration like this:
     ```go